Wildey: In popular culture

 The firearm was integral to a large number of scenes from the Charles Bronson film Death Wish 3; in reality, it was Bronson's personal pistol—a ten-inch, brushed, stainless finish.
 The appearance is credited with increasing Wildey sales enough to rescue the company from a near collapse and bankruptcy.
 Founder Wildey J. Moore said that every time Death Wish 3 is aired on cable TV, sales spike.
 The Wildey is also featured in the 2021 video game Resident Evil Village as the S.T.A.K.E.

 The Wildey also features in several of British Writer Andy McDermott's novel series, featuring archaeologist Nina Wilde and her husband, ex-SAS trooper Eddie Chase.
 It was Chase's handgun of choice on many of their archaeological expeditions for the U.N.

 The Wildey was also featured prominently in the movie Natural Born Killers (1994), where the protagonist, Mickey Knox, uses it throughout the first half of the film.

+In Resident Evil Village, the weapon can be acquired as an unlockable in the Duke's shop after completing the game in New Game+ mode, and it stands out as the weapon with the highest damage in the game when fully upgraded.